 Tips: Try to stay somewhere central so you can easily head out for a late night mulled wine.

 Prague, Czech Republic

 Prague is definitely not underrated as a winter destination.
-Everyone get it’s right.
+It’s one of the most popular destinations for Christmas and New Year.
 It’s stunningly beautiful in winter, even if that occasionally means grey skies.
 If you haven’t been to Prague think of rows of historic bridges crossing a wide, winding river, with colourful baroque buildings, gothic churches and the biggest castle district in the world.

 It’s kinda awesome.

 Christmas in Prague means plenty of Czech specialities like Bohemian crystal, glasswork, blacksmith’s wares and a surprising number of scented candles.
 Food is high on the agenda with all the usual Christmas market suspects plus local blood sausages, gingerbread, grog (hot rum) and trdelnik (like those in Hungary and Transylvania).

 Prague has two main markets, the largest is in the Old Town Square and the slightly smaller market occupying Wenceslas Square.
 The biggest problem is getting from one to the other which usually means crossing the always packed but beautiful Charles Bridge.
 Both markets are absolutely worth visiting.

 Prague Christmas Market dates: 20th November 2018 – 6th January 2019